jonasoesch/p9/paper.md

 ![results-demographics.pdf](img/results-demographics.pdf)

 Because the experiment was conducted on Amazon Mechanical Turk, the participants were quite varied.
 Although there was a tendency towards men and younger people.
-We were surprised that the level of education of our participants was in general rather high.
+We were surprised that the level of education of our participants was in general quite high.
 We assume that a lot of people with lower levels of education self-selected out of the experiment.
-173 persons saw the initial, explanatory screen but 117 stopped there or after the first few screens, many probably because they could not read the visualizations.
+173 persons saw the initial, explanatory screen but 117 stopped there or after the first few screens, many probably because they realized that they could not read the visualizations.

 The Ishihara plates found three participants who were colorblind.
-All of the men.
-Which is close enough to the 8% known in the literature (>> colorblindness)
+All of them men.
+This is close enough to the 8% known in the literature (>> colorblindness) to assume that the test worked properly.